jeremiah-c-leary/vhdl-style-guide/docs/contributing.rst

 Bug Reports
 ###########

-I used code from open cores to develop VSG against.
+I used code from open cores to develop VSG.
+It provided many different coding styles to process.
 There are bound to be some corner cases or incorrect assumptions in the code.
 If you run into anything that is not handled correctly, please submit an issue.
 When creating the issue, use the **bug** label to highlight it.
-I prioritize bugs over feature enhancements.
+Fixing bugs is prioritized over feature enhancements.

 Code Base Improvements
 ######################